 - A. Initial Application Period (CLOSED).
 As required under the RAD Statute, HUD first conducted an initial competition period to ensure that awards were made to PHAs of various sizes and across geographies.
 HUD created target pools for awards based on PHA size and in four Census regions and made awards pursuant to those target pools.
 This initial application period opened on September 24, 2012 (60 days after the initial version of this Notice was issued) and closed on October 24, 2012 (30 days after the initial application period opened). - B. Second Application Period (CLOSED).
 The Second Application Period commenced on October 25, 2012 and closed on July 27, 2015.
-All applications submitted during the Second Application Period competed on a first-come, first-serve basis, where HUD issues a PHA an award for any Application that meets all eligibility criteria and that was received while HUD had available authority under the statutory cap. - C. Third Application Period (CLOSED).
-The Third Application Period commenced on July 28, 2015, and closes 30 days following the publication of this Notice.
-All applications submitted during the Third Application Period competed on a first-come, first-serve basis subject to the Priority Categories in effect at the time of the issuance of the CHAP in each instance. - D. Fourth Application Period.
+All applications submitted during the Second Application Period competecompeted on a first-come, first-serve basis, where HUD issues a PHA an award for any Application that meets all eligibility criteria and that was received while HUD had available authority under the statutory cap. - C. Third Application Period: (CLOSED).
+The Third Application Period commenced on July 28, 2015.
+For all, and closes 30 days following the publication of this Notice.
+All applications that meet all eligibility criteriasubmitted during the Third Application Period, HUD uses Priority Categories competed on a first-come, first-serve basis subject to issue CHAPs or to determine the Application's placement on the waiting list.
+The Priority Categories in effect at the time of the issuance of the CHAP apply-in each instance.
+The pre-existing six Priority Categories are being consolidated into two Priority Categories and commencing 30 days following the publication of this Notice, for all applications that meet all eligibility criteria, HUD will utilize the Priority Categories below.
+HUD will review each - C.D.
+Fourth Application in the order in which it is received Period.
 The Fourth Application Period commences 30 days following the publication of this Notice.
-Applications that meet all eligibility criteria, and any associated Portfolio Award requests, will be awarded on a first-come, first-serve basis.
-HUD will reserve units for the Application and any associated Portfolio Award up until the point at which issuing an additional award would exceed the statutory cap.
-For all applications that meet all eligibility criteria, HUD will rank each qualified application by the date and time the Application was submitted.
-If the next ranked application cannot be awarded because HUD has reached its available authority under the statutory cap, the application will be placed on the waiting list by the date and time the Application was submitted.
-While a waiting list has formed, a PHA may submit a Letter of Interest as described in Section 1.9 in lieu of an Application that would serve to reserve a project's or a portfolio's position on the waiting list subject to future submissions of a RAD Application.
+Applications that meet all eligibility criteria, and rank each qualified application, first by the Priority Category in which it falls and then by the date the Application was submitted.
+At the end of each calendar month, any associated Portfolio Award requests, will be awarded on a first-come, first-serve basis.
+HUD will reserve units beginning with the highest ranked applications, for the Application and any associated Portfolio Award up until the point at which issuing an additional award would exceed the statutory cap.
+For all applications that meet all eligibility criteria, HUD will rank each qualified application by the date and time the Application was H-2019-09 PIH-2012 322019-23 (HA)/H 2017 03, REV 3), Rental Assistance Demonstration REV-4 - Final 127 Implementation submitted.
+If in any given month a qualified the next ranked application cannot be awarded because HUD has reached its available authority under the statutory cap, the application will be placed on the waiting list.
+Its position on the waiting list will be determined first by the priority category in which it falls and then by the date and time the Application was submitted.
+While a waiting list has formed, a PHA may submit a Letter of Interest as described in Section 1.9 in lieu of an Application that would serve to reserve a projectproject's or a portfolio's position on the waiting list subject to future submissions of a RAD Application.
 In administration of awards made off of the waiting list, applications for properties located in designated Opportunity Zones, along with their associated Portfolio Awards, shall be selected prior to all other properties.